alhajee/ckan/doc/user-guide.rst

 Search in detail
 ================

-CKAN supports two search modes, both are used from the same search field.
+FMLD supports two search modes, both are used from the same search field.
 If the search terms entered into the search field contain no colon (":")
-CKAN will perform a simple search.
-If the search expression does contain at least one colon (":") CKAN will perform an advanced search.
+FMLD will perform a simple search.
+If the search expression does contain at least one colon (":") FMLD will perform an advanced search.

 Simple Search
 -------------

-CKAN defers most of the search to Solr and by default it uses the `DisMax Query Parser <https://solr.apache.org/guide/8_11/the-dismax-query-parser.html>`_ that was primarily designed to be easy to use and to accept almost any input without returning an error.
+FMLD defers most of the search to Solr and by default it uses the `DisMax Query Parser <https://solr.apache.org/guide/8_11/the-dismax-query-parser.html>`_ that was primarily designed to be easy to use and to accept almost any input without returning an error.